Pagination

 Our graphql API is following the relay specifications for pagination.
 To read in detail about the spec, see here

-Note: In order to use the pagination your blueprint must not be unique
+Note: In order to use pagination, your blueprint must not be set as unique.

 Forward Pagination

-The use the forward Pagination we need to pass two keywords to the all query of your blueprint.
+The use of forward pagination requires passing two keywords to the all query of your blueprint.

 • first : Responsible for the retuned chuck size